 - Students discuss and participate in activities enjoyed by Deaf teenagers, such as sports, dance, games, and entertainment, and examine the social norms that underlie these activities.
-Examples: Retelling the Bison Fight Song; viewing performances or video clips of the Gallaudet Dance Company, Rathskellar, and Sunshine, Too; attending a local, state, or regional Deaf sports tournament. - Students analyze and discuss Deaf social, political, and educational institutions and their influences on Deaf culture and related issues.
-Examples: Examining the competing interests of the National Association of the Deaf and the Alexander Graham Bell Association; comparing how differences in education affect cultural identification; discussing the positive and negative implications of living in a tight-knit community. - Students explore the common pattern of resistance to, acceptance of, and eventual self-identification with Deaf culture as experienced by the majority of Deaf people.
+Examples: Retelling the Bison Fight Song; viewing performances or video clips of the Gallaudet Dance Company and Rathskellar; and D-PAN (Deaf Professional Arts Network) attending a local, state, or regional Deaf sports tournament. - Students analyze and discuss Deaf social, political, and educational institutions and their influences on Deaf culture and related issues.
+Examples: Examining the competing interests of the National Association of the Deaf and the Alexander Graham Bell Association; comparing how differences in education affect cultural identification; discussing the positive and negative implications of living in a tight-knit community. - Students explore the common pattern of resistance to, acceptance of, and eventual selfidentification with Deaf culture as experienced by the majority of Deaf people.
 Examples: Examining the oral-to-ASL user phenomenon; analyzing the historical and contemporary benefits of identifying with the Deaf community; discussing how the shared experience of oppression encourages mutual support among Deaf people. - Students use acquired knowledge of Deaf culture to interact in a culturally appropriate manner with Deaf people in a variety of contexts.
-Examples: Visiting formal and informal Deaf community events open to the public; knowing how to alert Deaf people to environmental sounds and noises; interacting with Deaf customers or coworkers in the workplace. - Students identify, analyze, and discuss patterns of behaviors and / or interaction in the context of Deaf culture. - Examples: Observing patterns in ASL films; viewing personal vlogs and online news presented in ASL; reading printed materials about Deaf culture such as NAD Broadcaster, Deaf Life, and SIGNews.
+Examples: Visiting formal and informal Deaf community events open to the public; knowing how to alert Deaf people to environmental sounds and noises; interacting with Deaf customers or coworkers in the workplace. - Students identify, analyze, and discuss patterns of behaviors and / or interaction in the context of Deaf culture.

+Examples: Observing patterns in ASL films; viewing personal vlogs and online news presented in ASL; reading printed materials about Deaf culture such as NAD Mag or Deaf Life.
-• Students examine the cultural value of cooperation used to meet the needs of Deaf community members through local and national organizations established for, and run by, Deaf leaders.
-Examples: Investigating retirement communities for Deaf senior citizens; analyzing the impact the Youth Leadership Camp training has in maintaining the continuity of Deaf culture; researching the community advocacy organizations serving Deaf individuals established by the

-Deaf, such as the National Association of the Deaf or the National Council of Hispano Deaf and Hard of Hearing.

-- Students explore perceptions of various Deaf sub-groups related to their cultural identification, stages of acculturation, and their contributions to Deaf culture at large.
+- Students examine the cultural value of cooperation used to meet the needs of Deaf community members through local and national organizations established for, and run by, Deaf leaders.
+Examples: Investigating retirement communities for Deaf senior citizens; analyzing the impact the Youth Leadership Camp training has in maintaining the continuity of Deaf culture; researching the community advocacy organizations serving Deaf individuals established by the Deaf, such as the National Association of the Deaf, the National Council of Hispano Deaf and Hard of Hearing or Deaf Seniors of America. - Students explore perceptions of various Deaf sub-groups related to their cultural and self identification, stages of acculturation, and their contributions to Deaf culture at large.
+Examples: Examining the implications of being hard-of-hearing and how it affects identifying with Deaf culture or the larger hearing community; analyzing the self perceptions of individuals with bicultural or multicultural identifications (e.g., Black Deaf, LGBTQIA, Deafblind, Deaf with disability) and how they are perceived by the wider Deaf community; investigating the process of identifying with American Deaf culture by recent Deaf immigrants.